All posts

 Eventbrite

-Eventbrite is primarily a ticketing and event discovery platform.
+Eventbrite is a ticketing and event discovery platform.
 It's not a social networking tool, but it does help people find events near them.
 If your core need is discovering local events rather than connecting with people at them, Eventbrite is worth exploring — though the networking component is minimal.
+We unpack this gap in our piece on Eventbrite networking alternatives.

 Facebook Events